-MS TOUGH (Brindabella) (3.40): It is great to see two Tuggeranong-focused motions being brought forward this week in the Assembly.
-As a member for Brindabella, it would be remiss of me not to speak on a Tuggeranong-specific issue like this phone tower, but I will be brief, like Mr Parton.
+MS TOUGH (Brindabella) (3.40): I want to rise today to say that it is great to see two Tuggeranong-focused motions being brought forward this week in the Assembly.
+As a member of Brindabella, it would be remiss of me not to speak on a Tuggeranong-specific issue like this phone tower, but I will be brief, like Mr Parton.

-Firstly, I thank Ms Morris for bringing this motion and bringing the matter to the attention of the Assembly.
+Firstly, thank you Ms Morris for bringing this motion and bringing this to the attention of the Assembly.
 I also want to acknowledge the work of my colleague Mr Werner-Gibbings, who, as a resident of Fadden, was inundated when this DA went in.
-He spoke to me, I think, the next morning and said that he was getting all these emails and neighbours talking to him, and he asked whether I had received any, and I said, "Yes, I have had a few."
-By the sound of it, it was nowhere near as many as Mr Werner-Gibbings received, as a resident of Fadden.
-It was wonderful that he had 80-plus people turn up on a Monday evening at the site to talk about it.
-I thank Mr Werner-Gibbings and Ms Morris for the work they have done for the residents of Fadden.
+He spoke to me, I think, the next morning and said that he was getting all these emails and neighbours talking to him, and he asked had I got any, and I said, "Yes, I have had a few."
+But by the sounds of it, it was nowhere near as many as Mr Werner-Gibbings got as a resident of Fadden.
+And then when he had 80-plus people turn up on a Monday evening at the site to talk about it, it was wonderful.
+So thank you Mr Werner-Gibbings and thank you Ms Morris for the work you have done for the residents of Fadden.

-I want to acknowledge all the residents who have reached out to my office as well, who have let me know their thoughts on it.
+And I want to acknowledge all the residents who have reached out to my office as well, who have let me know their thoughts on it.
 Most people would agree that it is a bit of an odd site for a phone tower, to put it politely.
-In saying that, the conservator has talked about some of the other sites, and it is also important that we do not lose environmentally important sites in order to build a phone tower.
+But in saying that, the conservator has talked about some of the other sites, and I think it is also important to note that we do not lose environmentally important sites for a phone tower.

 The planning system is independent of government.
 It is taking into consideration many factors in this development and in all development applications that come forward, so it will be good to see what comes of the decision.
-I am looking forward also to seeing, like my colleague Miss Nuttall, the evaluation that was undertaken on some of the other proposed sites to see why Indara picked this one.
-I am waiting with bated breath to see the outcome of this development application, and to see what happens for the residents of Fadden and the residents of Tuggeranong.
+I am looking forward to also seeing, like my colleague Miss Nuttall, the evaluation that was undertaken on some of the other proposed sites to see why Indara did pick this one.
+I am waiting with bated breath to see the outcome of this development application and to see what happens for the residents of Fadden and the residents of Tuggeranong.

 MR RATTENBURY (Kurrajong) (3.43): I had not intended to speak today, but I was inspired by the passion of members in their contributions to this debate today.
-Of course, members will recall that not too many weeks ago, we were talking about a 25-metre-high monopole tower to be constructed by Indara in the location of Ainslie.
-Members will recall that the, admittedly, slightly inelegant but nonetheless effective solution I put forward was not supported by the majority in this place.
-I therefore wish my colleagues in the seat of Brindabella all the best.
+Of course, members will recall that not too many weeks ago, we were talking about a 25-metre high monopole tower to be constructed by Indara in the location of Ainslie.
+Members will recall that the, admittedly, slightly inelegant but nonetheless effective solution I put forward was not supported by the majority of this place.
+I therefore wish my colleagues in the seat of Brindabella all the best!